 Adam Stanović’s works reach out!
-They have been performed in concert in Belfast, Birmingham, Brussels, Corfu, Gwangju, Hsinchu, Kingston upon Hull, Leeds, Leuk, Ljubljana, London, Manchester, Mexico City, Milan, Mons, Montréal, Morelia, New York City, San Francisco, Santiago, Saragossa, Sheffield, Strasbourg, Valdivia, Vienna, Yekaterinburg and York…
+They have been performed in concert in Belfast, Birmingham, Brussels, Corfu, Florence, Gwangju, Hsinchu, Kingston upon Hull, Leeds, Leicester, Leuk, Linz, Ljubljana, London, Manchester, Mexico City, Milan, Mons, Montréal, Morelia, New York City, San Francisco, Santiago, Saragossa, Sheffield, Strasbourg, Valdivia, Vienna, Yekaterinburg and York…

 Adam Stanović (né Stansbie) started composing electronic music over twenty years ago.
 Initial experiments with tape recorders and a four-track mini-disc player led him to read music and technology at both Leeds College of Music (England, UK) and University of Leeds (England, UK), where he was introduced to computer music by Dale Jonathan Perkins.
 During this time, he started to enjoy international performances of his musical works, and he ultimately graduated with a university prize for outstanding achievement.
 Adam Stanović went on to complete a PhD at City University, London (England, UK), where he devoted himself to acousmatic music under the supervision and guidance of Denis Smalley.